 The petulant borderline has a passive-aggressive personality style.13 Others may describe them as negative, demanding, stubborn, and impatient.
 They are often jealous of others’ happiness and resent having to depend on others.
 Some may report somatic disorders as a way of seeking attention.

-Petulant borderlines rarely had their needs met as children and tend to feel insecure in relationships.3 They may have felt mistreated, abused, or manipulated by caretakers.
-As adults, they may have episodes of feeling worthless, depressed, and guilty, and at other times become overwhelmed with irrational anger and borderline rage.
-When the episode is over, they often feel guilty, remorseful, and desperate to repair the damage done.
+Petulant borderlines rarely had their needs met as children and felt insecure in relationships.3 They may have been mistreated, abused, or manipulated by caretakers.
+As adults, they may have episodes of feeling worthless, depressed, or guilty, and at other times become overwhelmed with irrational anger and borderline rage.
+When the episode is over, they often feel remorseful and desperate to repair the damage done.

 People with the petulant borderline type tend to be:3